Severed Dreams

 "Severed Dreams" is an episode from the third season of the science fiction television series Babylon 5.
 It won the 1997 Hugo Award for Best Dramatic Presentation.

 Title

-Writer J. Michael Straczynski explains that the title refers to the separation of the Babylon 5 space station, referred to as "a dream given form" in the season 1 opening title narratives, from the Earth Alliance.
+Writer J. Michael Straczynski states that the title refers to the separation of the Babylon 5 space station, referred to as "a dream given form" in the season 1 opening title narratives, from the Earth Alliance.
 He writes, "If Babylon 5 was a dream given form, and the Earth Alliance had the potential to be something more than it has become, and the two part ways, then you have severed dreams."